-We briefly motivate a scenario for the setup above.
-First, we observe that the standard prophet inequality with additive functions and arbitrary downward-closed constraints can be modeled by the combinatorial setting.
-We simply need to approximate a real-valued random variable X_i , sufficiently closely, by a discrete distribution over point values.
-This is relatively easy to do for most distributions of interest.
-Now consider the modeling power of the combinatorial setting.
+We motivate a scenario for the SPI problem.
 Suppose we have an online advertising situation where one sees on each day (or time slot) a customer of some type drawn from a known distribution.
-It is natural to assume that customer types are discrete (or can be approximated fairly well by a discrete distribution with a sufficiently large domain).
-The agency has to irrevocably decide whether to show an ad to the customer when they arrive.
-The agency has various constraints on the ads that it can show.
-For instance, there could be a budget constraint which dictates that at most k ads can be shown overall which corresponds to picking k days/variables from the set of n arrivals.
-What is the value of serving the ads?
-That depends on the application at hand.
-Rich objective functions allow substantial flexibility in the ability to model the profit.
-For instance it is easy to imagine a decreasing marginal utility for showing ads to the same type of customers and this can be easily captured by submodular functions.
-The model proposed by [37] allows arbitrary submodular functions non-negative submodular function is subadditive.
+It is natural to assume that customer types are discrete (or can be approximated by a discrete distribution).
+The agency has to irrevocably decide whether to show an ad to the customer when they arrive, but has budget constraints which dictate that at most $k$ ads can be shown overall.
+This corresponds to picking $k$ out of the $n$ random variables.
+As for the value of serving the ads, a decreasing marginal utility for customers of the same type is a natural assumption and this is captured by submodular functions.
+The model proposed by [31] allows arbitrary submodular functions over $\mathcal{U}$ , which allows for substantial generality.